-You may notice a child with symptoms has had problems sleeping since he/she was a baby.
+You may notice they have had problems sleeping since they were a baby.
 This can be contributed to poor self regulation from SPD.
 Naps may be unusually long or non-existent even if he/she is exhausted.
-Sleep difficulties do not necessarily indicate a Sensory Modulation Disorder, but often occur when a child does have SPD.
+Sleep difficulties do not necessarily indicate a problem, but often occur when a child does have SPD.
+My oldest son had terrible sleep problems as a young child.
+Luckily, this is no longer an issue, but it was only after using OT approved integration techniques.

-There may also be difficulties getting a child to focus on tasks or keep their hands from touching things that other children learn not to touch.
-Constant movement and excessive talking are also most likely very prominent.
-This is often what can lead to an ADHD misdiagnosis.
+There may also be difficulties getting them to focus on tasks or keep their hands from touching things that other children learn not to touch.
+Seeking constant movement and excessive talking are also most likely very prominent.
+This is often why it can lead to an ADHD misdiagnosis.

 • Splashing in mud, seeking dirty types of play